-Rain drops on the windshield in the foreground with
+Rain drops on the windshield in the foreground with the welcome to West Virginia sign in the background. |

 If only California could share the rain that we have gotten in the past six weeks.
 It seems like we can’t go two days in a row anymore, let alone an entire day, without having a chance of the sky opening up on us.